Healthy, Quick Weight Loss

 I’ve heard that coconut oil is good for losing weight but I can’t actually drink it.
 Is coconut water or coconut milk the same?

 Yes, there have been a good few scientific studies that show a direct link between coconut oil and weight loss.
-Coconut oil has been shown to be particularly effective in helping lose that stubborn fatty tissue around your waist or belly fat.
+Thus, coconut oil is particularly effective in helping lose that stubborn belly fat.

 Coconut water or coconut milk is the natural liquid that is inside the white flesh of the coconut when you open it.
 Coconut water is very good for you, it is full of vital enzymes, phytonutrients and vitamins and minerals.
 However, coconut oil is extracted from the mature dried coconut flesh at low temperatures.
-This oil contains a high concentrate of medium-chain fatty acids that help raise the metabolism and may be used as part of a good diet plan to help you lose weight.
+Coconut oil contains a high concentrate of medium-chain fatty acids.
+The fatty acids help raise metabolism and may be used as part of a good diet plan to help you lose weight.

 I was told recently by my physician to get medical weight loss.
 What exactly does this mean?
 Will it involve bariatric surgery and following a pre-surgery diet?

 Medical weight loss is not what you would think.
 It is not surgery or weight loss pills but it is rather very much the philosophy behind the Halls.md website.
-Medical weight loss is a weight management treatment that is scientifically-proven and adapted to each individual’s weight-loss goals – whether they are for fast weight loss or slow and steady.
+Medical weight loss is a management treatment that is adapted to each individual’s weight-loss goals.
 The treatment and guidance is supervised by qualified physicians, dietitians and nutritionists.
-There are many weight loss centers some advocate themselves as quick weight loss centers but most will supervise a healthy, weight loss diet.
+There are many weight loss centers.
+Although some advocate themselves as quick weight loss centers, most will supervise a healthy, weight loss diet.

 Recent Weight Loss Posts

-- How to Lose Weight Fast Follow Halls and Moose EASY scientifically-proven 8 step plan that shows you all the easiest ways to lose weight fast.
+- How to Lose Weight Fast Follow Halls and Moose EASY scientifically-proven 8 step plan that shows you all the easiest ways to quick weight loss.
 No fad diets, no trendy diet pills just proven advice on how to achieve a healthy weight.

 - Top 6 Scientific Reasons why Weight Loss is not Working If you have battled the bulge for years and are still struggling with weight gain then this is the place for you.
 You may be following a healthy diet plan doing plenty of physical activity but getting nowhere.
 Find out the science behing Why you are struggling to lose weight here.